-It's a common misconception that NFTs solve some technical or legal problem making it possible to sell digital art, but it's really intellectual property law that allows selling art editions with certificates.
+It's a common misconception that NFTs solve some technical or legal problem to enable the selling of digital art, but it's really intellectual property law that allows someone to sell art editions with certificates.
 In addition to artists like Cory Arcangel, Petra Cortright, and JODI who have sold digital editions with traditional certificates for many years, Rafaël Rozendaal and Miltos Manetas have been selling digital art on websites using ICANN's domain name system as an art registry since the early 2000s.
-And like NFTs, many of those artist's editions are available to view online and do not depend on artificial scarcity.
+And like NFTs, many of these artists' editions are available to view online and do not depend on artificial scarcity.

 But NFTs also introduce a new problem, which is that everything is public record and some of the most dedicated and thoughtful art collectors are very private.
-Even if a collector only uses an alias, in many cases it would be easy to eventually figure out who they are by examining ownership records.
-To truly hide a collector's identity, it would be necessary to have different wallets tied to different NFTs, which is cumbersome and would once again create the need for centralized structures outside the blockchain.
+Even if a collector uses an alias, in many cases it would be easy to eventually figure out who they are by examining ownership records.
+To truly hide a collector's identity, it would be necessary to tie different wallets to each NFT purchase, which is cumbersome and would once again create the need for centralized structures outside the blockchain.

-It's also worth noting that the often discussed ability of NFTs to provide artist resale royalties is possible with traditional paper contracts too.
-However, in my experience selling digital and physical art for 16 years, I've only seen one artwork that's actually changed hands.
-This would have resulted in a relatively small payout for that one artist had I implemented those type of contracts.
+It's also worth noting that the often-discussed ability of NFTs to provide artist resale royalties is possible with traditional contracts too.
+However, in my experience selling digital and physical art for sixteen years, I've only seen one artwork that's actually changed hands.
+This would have resulted in a relatively small payout for that one artist had I implemented those types of contracts.
 Artists can really only make resale money in the near term if work is flipped frequently, which is not easily achievable or generally desirable, since the artwork is likely to end up in a random collection of speculative assets.
-And even in the long term it's often only artists who are already successful that truly benefit from resale royalties because they're the only ones who have significant second market sales and high enough prices for royalties to make a difference.
-I'm not against resale royalties, but I think they're overstated as a reliable solution to support artists.
+And even in the long term, often only artists who are already successful truly benefit from resale royalties because they're the only ones who have significant second market sales with high enough prices for royalties to make a difference.
+I'm not against resale royalties, but think they're overstated as a reliable solution to support artists.